 Identifying which parent is the “custodial” parent and which is the “non-custodial” parent is the first stage.
 Typically, the noncustodial parent has the children less frequently than the custodial parent, who typically has them more frequently.

-However, if custody time is equal, you’ll likely need to do the math to figure out which parent the court will consider being the noncustodial parent.
+However, if custody time is equal, you’ll likely need to do the math to figure out which parent the court will consider to be the noncustodial parent.
 Because when parenting duration is equal, the court will typically (though not always) consider the parent with the higher earnings to be the noncustodial parent and impose child support obligations on them.

 Step 1.
 Determine the gross income of each parent